Procurist

 Direct access to European trade suppliers

-Full procurement lifecycle
+Full procurement lifecycle in one system

 Curated supplier quality